vistalab-technion/cs236781/_pages/info.md

 remote-learning approach, over Zoom only.

-The lectures will follow a flipped-classroom approach: Students will be requested to read/watch prerequisite material before each lecture.
+The lectures will follow a flipped-classroom approach: Students will be requested to watch recorded video lectures as a **mandatory** course requirement.
 We provide videos and written material, on the course [Lectures]({{ site.baseurl }}/lectures) page, to facilitate self-learning of the core topics.
-The in-class (zoom) lectures will usually be short (1h) and cover only a review of material, with time for questions and possibly an introduction to more advanced topics.
+The in-class (zoom) lectures will be short (1h), **optional**, and cover more advanced material, such as state of the art approaches from the latest research.

-The prerequisite reading/viewing material will be published at least one week before each lecture.
-Note that following this material is a **mandatory** part of the course.

 The [Tutorials]({{ site.baseurl }}/tutorials) are based on detailed and self-contained Jupyter notebooks, which guide you through a full implementation